ContinuousLearning/PokemonKit/README.md

 ## What is this?
 PokemonKit is a swift wrapper for [PokeAPI](https://pokeapi.co).

-PokemonKit uses Foundation's URLSession and PromiseKit for asynchronous web requests.
+PokemonKit uses Foundation's URLSession and Swift's _Result_ type.
+The Result completion works beautifully with the _Combine_ framework.

 ## Features

 - [x] Wrap all API end points
-- [ ] Fully Documented
+- [x] Fully Documented
 - [x] Fully tested

 ## Usage